andrew/ultimate-awesome/README.md

 - [awesome-azure-skilling](https://github.com/chenjd/awesome-azure-skilling) - This repository is a collection of free resources and tips for those working with or learning about Azure. .
 - [awesome-tech](https://github.com/chesapeaketechnology/awesome-tech) - Technology CTI used/uses/researched.
 - [awesome_articles](https://github.com/choeunhak/awesome_articles) - ⭐ High Quality Development Articles.
-- [awesome-citizen-science](https://github.com/civic-interconnect/awesome-citizen-science) - A curated list of high-quality, open, and impactful citizen science platforms, tools, and projects for educators, students, developers, and anyone seeking meaningful ways to contribute to scientific research.
 - [awesome-cloud-native](https://github.com/cloudnativebasel/awesome-cloud-native) - Curated list of awesome things regarding Cloud Native ecosystem. ⭐.
 - [awesome-chatbot](https://github.com/dalisoft/awesome-chatbot) - List of awesome AI Chat-bots.
 - [awesome-programming-movie](https://github.com/damaiyatri/awesome-programming-movie) - A collection of incredible programming films that can inspire you.
 - [awesome-refi](https://github.com/dankelleher/awesome-refi) - A curated list of Regenerative Finance projects.
 - [awesome-public-goods-funding](https://github.com/daviddao/awesome-public-goods-funding) - A curated guide to public goods funding with a focus on innovative mechanisms for grantees, grant givers and researchers.
 - [awesome-starred](https://github.com/dr460nf1r3/awesome-starred) - An always up-to-date and sorted list of my starred projects 🚀.
+- [awesome-osint](https://github.com/edwardtay/awesome-osint) - A curated list of 360+ OSINT tools: people search, domains, social media, geolocation, breach data, forensics, and frameworks.
 - [awesome-boilerplates](https://github.com/ellerbrock/awesome-boilerplates) - :kissing_cat: Collection with Awesome Boilerplates to get started quickly.
 - [awesome-forensics](https://github.com/eric-erki/awesome-forensics) - A curated list of awesome forensic analysis tools and resources.
 - [awesome-quantum-machine-learning](https://github.com/eric-erki/awesome-quantum-machine-learning) - Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web.